FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ### Specifics
 - 300m3 build.
-- Added 20mm to the height of the vertical frame, so the door, side and back panels all rest within an extrusion frame.
+- I'm using 20mm taller vertical 4040s, so the door, side and back panels all rest within an extrusion frame.
 This eliminates the need for the flanges to support the panels.
+- Instead of 2020's for the top frame, I'm using 4020's.
+- Instead of single 2020's for the bottom frame, I'm using double 2020's in the bottom frame in order for the panels to rest on top of the additional 2020 extrusion.
 - The bed frame has a cross bar in order to mount my bed with 3 mounting points instead of 4.
 It is a preparation to add a kinematic bed mounting solution at a later time.

 ### Hardware